2021-2022 Regional Competition Guidelines & Fees

 Judges reserve the right to change the competing dancers category if the number has been entered improperly.

 - Competition entry limits are specific to each convention city.
 Check city page for most updated entry limit information.
 Additional entries may be accepted if time permits- NYCDA will notify all registered studios re: additional entries after the registration deadline has passed.
+Cities do sell out!
+If necessary, a waitlist will be utilized for additional entries.
+No onsite competition entries will be accepted.

 - Solos and duo/trios must always be available for Friday competition if needed.
 In some cities, NYCDA may need to include group competition on Friday in order to accommodate all entries, and will notify registered studios at least 2 weeks prior.
 There will not be group competition scheduled before 3:00 pm on Fridays.